hlorand/html5-video-speed-controller/README.md

 Video Speed Controller Bookmarklet
 ----------------------------------

-Control any HTML5 video speed with your keyboard. (and quality settings only on YouTube)
+Control any HTML5 video speed with your keyboard. (and video quality settings - only on YouTube)

-Usage: ASD
+Usage: **ASD**

 - Reset speed: `a`
 - Slow down: `s`